 By reducing image size you gain two things.
 First, the image size (as in pixels) gets smaller so you can use it on social platforms or even articles or blogs.
 And secondly, the size (as in storage) also decreases so it will make the web page load faster.
 So 2 problems get solved.

-If MS Paint was available on Ubuntu then this article would have made no sense.
+If MS Paint was a thing on Ubuntu then this article would have made no sense.
 Since I went through this I know how frustrating it can get.
 It is so silly but it hurts when you download apps thinking it will work but they require some amount of terminal coding.

 Using GNU 2.10 to Resize Image in Ubuntu

-GNU Image Manipulation tool 2.10 is absolutely free to download.
+GNU Image Manipulation tool 2.10 is free to download.
 It’s a great application.
-I’ve been using it for a while now before sharing it with you.
+I’ve been using it for a while before sharing it with you.
 So you can be completely safe and download it.

 Steps to successfully Resize The Image Size (Pre)